-From 1 April 2017 HMRC are introducing changes to the flat VAT rate scheme, which could have a significant impact on some small businesses.
+From 1 April 2017 HMRC introduced changes to the flat VAT rate scheme.

 The flat rate scheme was introduced to reduce the administrative burden of small businesses.
 Under the scheme the business can apply a flat rate percentage to its turnover instead of having to account for VAT on all its sales and purchases.
 This flat rate percentage is determined on the type of industry that the business is in.

 Businesses can opt into the scheme if their turnover is under £150,000 per year.
 They can remain in the scheme until their turnover exceeds £230,000 per annum.

 HMRC believed that the scheme had been open to abuse with some businesses registering for the flat rate scheme as a way of paying less VAT.

 Therefore from 1 April 2017 a new percentage (16.5%) was introduced for ‘limited cost traders’.